xmlsquad/gsheet-to-xml/DOCUMENTATION.md

 # Usage
-`php bin/console.php forikal:gsheet-to-xml {URL} [--credentials=client_secret.json]`
+`php bin/gsheet-to-xml.php {URL} [--credentials=client_secret.json] [--recursive]`

 `{URL}` should be either Drive or Sheets URL in one of following formats
 - https://drive.google.com/drive/folders/xxxxxxxxxx-xxxxxxxxx-xxxxxxxxxxxx
 - https://docs.google.com/spreadsheets/d/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/edit

-`--credentials` is optional parameter that specifies path to the credentials file with Google secret.
+`-c, --credentials` is optional parameter that specifies path to the credentials file with Google secret.
 Path must be relative to the directory you're calling the script from.

+`-r, --recursive` if the Google Drive entity is a Google Drive folder, this option specifies whether or not to recurse through sub-directories to find sheets.

 # Behavior